 The Mission House North Kitsap has the following mandatory requirements.
 A person seeking admission must:

 - Have recent blood work results, with testing for HIV, Hepatitis A, B and C and Tuberculosis.
-The results must be received prior to entrance into the program.

 - Submit to a Washington State Patrol background check.
 We cannot accept convicted sex offenders; however we do have places to recommend.

 The Mission House is funded mainly by donation; excluding the cost of admission ($750) to those desiring Christ’s help in overcoming their addiction.
 We do not require a monthly commitment, although the families of the people in the program are encouraged to support as much as they are able.

 Our Program Structure

 Level 1 (the first 30 days)

 Upon arrival, the resident will be on a minimum 30-day black-out period.
 No phone calls, mail or visits.
 This period is to aid them in the adjustment of our policies, and more importantly to aid in establishing healthy work, study, prayer habits, as well as helping the resident focus on their transformation.
 The resident may attend outside mandatory programs with others in the program.

 Once the resident graduates into Level Two, they are allowed to have in-house or off-site, local visits. (see visiting schedule).
 They may be also allowed to leave for a set amount of time to shop, go to lunch, etc. with an approved sponsor.
 They are also allowed to use the phone (see recreation and phone schedule).
 Residents may not go home for the first 30 days of the of visits, they must be with their sponsor at all times